TianciGao/RussScholar-Seeker/README.md

 This project contains a series of programs designed to automatically identify and analyze Russian authors in academic papers.
 Utilizing the latest natural language processing technologies, it predicts the geographical attribute of names using a pre-trained BERT model to determine whether a given name is Russian.

 This script enables users to search the latest 1000 papers from selected conferences (or journals) and utilizes a large model to identify authors possibly of Russian background.
 It outputs the paper title, author names, and DOI.
-The script has already been deployed online, web version: https://stingray-app-cyyla.ondigitalocean.app/ （Due to extremely limited and costly computational resources, the processing time will take more than one minute.
+The script has already been deployed online, web version: https://russscholar.online/ Due to extremely limited and costly computational resources, the processing time will take more than one minute.
 Thank you for your patience）.

 ## Principle